viperfx07/boilerplatev-bootstrap/README.md

 I'm using gulp-iconfont to generate fonts.
 The SCSS file is generated from the src\_icons\icons_template.scss, which results in 03\_generic/\_generic.icons.scss.

-The icons scss follows the Font-Awesome standard, so use it like when you use Font-Awesome, but instead of using .fa, you need to use .icon.
+The icons scss follows the Font-Awesome standard, so use it like when you use Font-Awesome, but instead of using .fa, you need to use .g-icon.

-Although the template is similar to **FontAwesome**,  don't use it like .fa.fa-[icon-name], instead just use like **.icon-[icon-name]** e.g. .icon-facebook (don't need .icon.icon-facebook).
+Although the template is similar to **FontAwesome**,  don't use it like .fa.fa-[icon-name], instead just use like **.g-icon-[icon-name]** e.g. .g-icon-facebook (don't need .icon.icon-facebook).

 **Notes**
 "icon" as a class. **Adblock Plus** apparently has a CSS rule to hide icon-[social-icons] elements.
 This happens for other classes like .footer-[social] as well